farrellit/ec2metadata-role-assumption/README.md

 Once you submit, your new session tokens for that role should be available.
 You'll also see them in an iframe below the assumption form.

+From this point on, most SDKs' API calls will use these credentials to authenticate.
+If they expire you'll have to generate a new one.
+This  should include any virtual machines on your host that route through the host ( works great for Vagrant boxes testing application deploys, for example ).